πŸ‡¨πŸ‡¦ Canada Wait: 18 wks vs πŸ‡¨πŸ‡³ Beijing: often days. Details β†’

 How much does coordination at Tiantan cost?

-Our coordination fee starts from $250 all-in.
+Our coordination fee starts from $250.
 Hospital surgical or imaging fees depend on the specific service and are paid directly to Tiantan; we provide a written estimate before you travel.

 Get a Beijing hospital access plan